BalakirevSV/site/readme.txt

 This project is aimed to make people's life more facilitated.
 Easier.
-And free.
+Free.